yemery/bijou-site/README.md

 ## Credits

-- Some images and Design inspiration used in this project are sourced from [source website](https://www.daisyjewellery.com/).
+- Some images and Design inspiration used in this project are sourced from [here](https://www.daisyjewellery.com/).

 ## Scraper Data

-- The product data showcased on this website is sourced from [Source Website] using BeautifulSoup (bs4) and Selenium.
+- The product data showcased on this website is sourced from [here](https://www.daisyjewellery.com/) using BeautifulSoup (bs4) and Selenium.